The multilayer architecture of the global input-output network and its properties: Network representation and methodology

 The communicability between every pair of nodes quantifies the number of \textit {all possible connection paths} between them \citep{ESTRADA_et_al_2012}.
 It should be emphasized that the basic network metrics such as degrees or strengths can only capture the second order structural interdependencies (from all other nodes to a node or from a node to all other nodes).
-Even the clustering coefficients, which are often used to analyse the clustering behaviours in complex networks (e.g. see \cite {Luu_et_al_2017} and the literature therein), can explain the third order of the structural correlations among three nodes alone.
-In contrast, the communicability is able to catch richer information of the direct as well as indirect pathways associated with different orders of the interconnectednesses between nodes.
+Even the clustering coefficients, which are often used to analyse the clustering behaviors in complex networks (e.g. see \cite {Luu_et_al_2017} and the literature therein), can explain the third order of the structural correlations among three nodes alone.
+In contrast, the communicability is able to catch richer information about the direct as well as indirect pathways associated with different orders of interconnectedness between nodes.

-In the context of monoplex networks, various measures based on communicability have been proposed to analyse different properties of interactions among nodes, from microscopic to mesoscopic and macroscopic levels.\footnote{See \cite{ESTRADA_et_al_2012} for further details.} The communicability among nodes has been shown as one of the main approaches to detect the community structure in complex networks \citep [e.g. see][]{Estrada_Hatano_2008, Bartesaghi_et_al_2020}.

-As a natural extension, the multilayer communicability indicates the number of paths through both possible intralayer and interlayer links that connect a given node in a particular layer to the other nodes of the multilayer architecture.
-In the context of global input-output network, the communicability indicates the number of different upstream and downstream propagation channels between sectors and between countries, via both direct and indirect pathways.
+The communicability among nodes has already been used to detect the community structure in the context of monoplex networks \citep [e.g. see][]{Estrada_Hatano_2008, Bartesaghi_et_al_2020}.
+As a natural extension, the multilayer communicability indicates the number of paths through both possible intralayer and interlayer links that connect a given node in a particular layer to the other nodes in the multilayer architecture.
+In the context of global input-output network, communicability indicates the number of different upstream and downstream propagation channels between sectors and between countries, via both immediate and not immediate pathways.
 In fact, it can be somewhat related to the concept of the average propagation length often used to measure the economic distances between industries in the literature related to input-output analysis \citep[e.g.][]{Dietzenbacher_et_al_2005, Miller_Blair_2009}.